Search

 Susan Fennema:

 Hi, Caitlyn.
 Thanks so much for having me today.
 I appreciate you and aACE for giving me this platform to share some value.
 Let’s jump in here to, Three Ways to Remove Some Chaos From Your Business.
 I am Susan Fennema.
-As Caitlin mentioned, I’m the Chaos Eradicating Officer, that’s CEO, for Beyond The Chaos.
+As Caitlin mentioned, I’m the Chaos Eradicating Officer, that’s CEO, for Beyond the Chaos.
 So these methods here hopefully will help you reduce that chaos.

-Small businesses are jam here at Beyond The Chaos, so we understand the lives that small business owners live.
+Small businesses are jam here at Beyond the Chaos, so we understand the lives that small business owners live.
 A lot of times those lives look like this.
 You are either going crazy or you just feel like you’re drowning.
 Some of the symptoms of this might be that you’re struggling with finishing projects or your scope and budget are out of control.
 You also might be getting pulled in multiple directions and you don’t even know what to work on next.

 If you work with subcontractors and have other team members or have people to delegate to, some of this information will help you as well.
 If your clients are mad at you, if you wish you had a way to keep things organized, we’ll give you some tips there.
 The bottom line here is, is your business running you or are you running it?
 A lot of this is going to let you take control of running your own business.

 First, let’s talk about solving the root problem here.
 First, all businesses have the exact same challenges.
 You’re not alone.
-We suffer at Beyond The Chaos.
+We suffer at Beyond the Chaos.
 We suffer from some of these things.
 We try to put a quick end to them and we have some tools to do that.
 But all businesses have the same challenges and all small business owners are facing those same challenges.

 One of the things, when we start talking about building a little structure into small business, some small business owners get a little worried because the last thing we want is to add bureaucracy.
 We don’t want to slow things down.
 We want to make sure we’re quick and agile and able to respond and change quickly.